-It’s that day of the month again – it’s the text message on your phone you have been waiting all month.
+It’s that day of the month again.
+The text message on your phone you have been waiting all month.

-It’s from your bank to let you know your monthly salary credited to your bank account.
+It’s from your bank to let you know your monthly salary is credited to your bank account.

 You need to make your remittance to India to pay the bills, support your parents or fund your property purchase in India.
 You go online and start looking for the best deals for transferring your funds to India.